Illegal LEGO Building Techniques to Beware of 2023

 What is Meant by “Illegal” Building Techniques?

 First, LEGO designers have a set-out plan when they create a LEGO set.
 So, the techniques to follow in building the set are clearly outlined and they do not expect you to deviate from it.
 Basically what this means is, you can’t just go and do your own thing.
 Thus, any technique that is outside of the normal building methods intended by the designers is termed “illegal.”
 Okay, so this is a bit of a strong word to use, seeing that it is not exactly against any law in any country.
 It is more of a way for LEGO to say, “Hey guys, please do it this way, will you?”
-Illegal Lego building techniques are techniques that would place unnecessary stress on the LEGO bricks, hence, they are not recommended to be used when building LEGO sets.
+Lego Illegal building techniques are techniques that would place unnecessary stress on the LEGO bricks, hence, they are not recommended to be used when building LEGO sets.

 With that said, you can see that you will not get arrested for using these techniques but it’s as close as you can get to breaking the law in LEGO Land.
 If there was any such thing as LEGO police, well, a large number of adult fans right now would be in a whole lot of trouble.
 There are currently several posts of illegal techniques adopted by LEGO toy builders and more and more people are trying them out.
 While some see it as thinking out of the box, LEGO sees it as stressing the bricks in a way that was not intended.
 In addition, LEGO set designers emphasize on not combining some bricks made of certain materials that may not react well together.
 This is strictly for safety purposes and not to kill your fun.

 In any case, most of these illegal techniques have more to do with making double-sided bricks, fitting studs in between bricks to help them stay together and so on.
-There is a lot of controversy regarding illegal Lego building techniques since most people feel that LEGO bricks can be used in so many different ways, hence, why stick to just one way?
+There is a lot of controversy regarding cool Lego building techniques since most people feel that LEGO bricks can be used in so many different ways, hence, why stick to just one way?

 LEGO Rules